IMPORTANT NOTE: Two actions are required in order to align an existing course with the domain defined grading periods.|

 This article guides teachers who have existing courses that use course specific grading periods to re-align the course to use school/domain defined grading periods.

-NOTE: If the course has masters and derivatives, be sure to make these changes in the master course and not the derivative sections.
+NOTE: If the course has Bases and derivatives, be sure to make these changes in the Base course and not the derivative sections.

 Below is an example course with two grading periods (Semester 1 and Semester 2) and four activities.
 Two of the activities are associated with the first grading period (Semester 1) and two of the activities are associated with the second grading period (Semester 2).